thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 44: 10/03/2017
+Belgium has three districts.
+North (Dutch), South (French) and a seperate district for Brussels.

 ### Day 43: 9/03/2017
 Pythagorean maths was discovered 1000 years before him in Babylon.